Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: The Implementation of Optional Intervals Event

-This shows that any two permutationally equivalent OIE instances produce the same set of $n$-ary finitary operation expressions through the projection.
-Therefore, within an equivalence class of the orbit space, all OIE instances yield the same $\mathsf{operation}\mathcal{S}$. \end{proof} \fi
+This shows that any two permutationally equivalent $\bOIE$ instances produce the same set of $n$-ary finitary operations through the projection.
+Therefore, within an equivalence class of the orbit space, all $\bOIE$ instances yield the same $\bOperationS$ instance. \end{proof} \fi